Fantasy Football cheat sheet for last-minute draft strategy tips for 2023 NFL season

 Garrett Wilson was an instant star last year when the Jets had nothing at quarterback; now they have Aaron Rodgers.
 It’s unlikely to be MVP-contending Rodgers, but that doesn’t matter — Rodgers and Wilson showed chemistry in the summer, and Rodgers has a history of feeding his best receiver.
 Wilson is likely headed to the moon.

-I thought Terry McLaurin and Jahan Dotson was close to a wash before the summer ended — remember, they were dead even for the final five weeks of 2022 — and then McLaurin came down with a turf toe injury.
-McLaurin, a long-time favorite, becomes an auto-fade now, and even with Dotson’s ADP rising, he’s someone I’d like to roster.
+I thought Terry McLaurin and Jahan Dotson were close to a wash before the summer ended — remember, they were dead even for the final five weeks of 2022 — and then McLaurin came down with a turf toe injury.
+McLaurin, a longtime favorite, becomes an auto-fade now, and even with Dotson’s ADP rising, he’s someone I’d like to roster.

 Somehow Patrick Mahomes won an MVP last season without a significant wide receiver in fantasy.
 I suspect someone in that receiver room will at least crack the Top 30, but I don’t see a clear signal to who that is.
 If you have an angle, share it with me.